mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 #### S1 Video analysis

 Stage one involved initial broad analysis of the  video recording observations.
-The rationale was to get a sense of the quality and characteristics of the data.
+The rationale was to get a sense of the quality and characteristics of the data and to begin evaluation of how much video data to examine in what level of detail.

-At this stage, a semi random sampling  of both 360 video data and screen capture data occurred.
+To begin the process I sampled video data of sessions selecting sessions in P2, P3 and P4.
 The 360 video proved most valuable at this stage to give a more holistic view of the activity on a community  level.
 Including, instructions and orientation to the whole group from me as a facilitator, movement of people around room, phases of session from intro, to pair working to peer interaction, Advantages included gestures, which at times helped disambiguate speech.

 Disadvantages included a lack of clarity of audio.

 Thus, at times I when some interactions were interesting, I would open up the screen capture file of particular participants.
 This allowed display of what was happening on their computer

+At this stage I took notes in my data analysis diary on the practical issues arising.

 <!-- - Transcription and annotation of video capture footage in parallel with 360 data
 - Coding of sections of video to both emergent themes and themes relating to the research questions. -->

-At this stage, initial observations and analysis was recorded in a spreadsheet format (using the FLOSS libre office tool and MS office equivalent).

-I began working with video data by dipping into it almost at random.
-It soon became apparent that full transcription of video data of all sessions was beyond the remit of the study.
+Evalutation at this stage confirmed that full transcription of video data of all sessions was beyond the remit of the study.
 To inform **prioritisation** of the video data at this early stage I began to formulate some guidelines to help prioritise sessions which included:  a wide sampling of different sessions, more in depth previewing of a few promising sessions.

 The two last 2 sessions in particular in P2 jumped out at being rich in community interaction as well as focused work.

 I also sampled p3 work as well which could be characterised as more calm and focused with extensive pair work happening.

 A word document containing a table of broad evaluation of each sessions.
 This document later helped to shape that decision on what sessions merited closer attention

+In addition, some initial observations and analysis of participant behaviour was recorded in a spreadsheet format (using the FLOSS libre office tool and MS office equivalent).

 #### Initial description of video data using a spreadsheet and 3 planes approach